-The use of social media by employees, including information shared through instant messaging, texts, blogs, and social networking sites, can have a far-reaching and permanent impact on our Company.
+The use of social media by Centene's employees, including information shared through instant messaging, texts, blogs, and social networking sites, can have a far-reaching and permanent impact on our Company.
 Because social media enables information to spread quickly, we must consider how social media has the potential to impact Centene's business, brand, and reputation.
-Employees are responsible for their content that is accessible through social media channels
+Employees are responsible for their content that is accessible through social media channels.

 When using social media for personal reasons, make it clear that you do not speak on behalf of the Company.
-You should always:
+You should always: Refrain from making statements about the Company or other employees that are maliciously false.

-- Refrain from making statements about the Company or other employees that are maliciously false. - Avoid posting anything that could be attributed to Centene or give the impression that you are authorized to speak for the Company. - Carefully select your words when using social media.
-You should not use harassing, discriminatory or threatening language. - Keep in mind the legal and ethical obligations discussed in this Code of Conduct, including those pertaining to financial 'insider' data, trade secrets, personal data, and protected health information.
+- Avoid posting anything that could be attributed to Centene or give the impression that you are authorized to speak for the Company. - Carefully select your words when using social media.
+You should not use harassing, discriminatory or threatening language. - Keep in mind the legal and ethical obligations discussed in this Code of Conduct, including those pertaining to financial 'insider' data, trade secrets, and members' or patients' protected health information.

-Nothing in the Company's social media policies are designed to interfere with, restrain, or prevent employee communications about wages, work rules, or other terms and conditions of employment.
-Employees have a right to engage in or refrain from such activities.
-Employees can contact a member of the Communications department with questions regarding social media communications or refer to social media policies and procedures (e.g., CC.COMM.21 in the U.S.).
+Nothing in this social media policy is designed to interfere with, restrain, or prevent employee communications about wages, work rules, or other terms and conditions of their employment.
+Centene employees have a right to engage in or refrain from such activities.
+Contact a member of the Communications department with questions regarding social media communications or refer to the Social Media policy and procedure (CC.COMM.21).